itesla/ipsl/README.md

 [![Documentation Status](https://readthedocs.org/projects/openipsl/badge/?version=latest)](http://openipsl.readthedocs.io/en/latest/?badge=latest)

 # **OpenIPSL**: Open-Instance Power System Library:
-The OpenIPSL or Open-Instance Power System Library is a fork of of the [iTesla Power System Library](https://github.com/itesla/ipsl), currently developed and maintained by the [SmarTS Lab](https://www.kth.se/en/ees/omskolan/organisation/avdelningar/epe/research/smart-transmission-systems-laboratory-smarts-lab-1.627203) research group, collaborators and friends (contributions are welcome!).
+The OpenIPSL or Open-Instance Power System Library is a fork of of the [iTesla Power System Library](https://github.com/itesla/ipsl), currently developed and maintained by the [SmarTS Lab](http://openipsl.readthedocs.io/en/latest/community/community-home.html); Prof. [Luigi Vanfretti's](https://github.com/lvanfretti) research group formerly at KTH Royal Institute of Technology, Stockholm, Sweden, now the [ALSETLab](https://github.com/ALSETLab) at [Rensselaer Polytechnic Institute](http://rpi.edu), [ALSETLab](https://github.com/ALSETLab), Troy, NY., collaborators and friends (contributions are welcome!).

 The iPSL is a [Modelica](https://www.modelica.org) library developed during the [iTesla project](http://www.itesla-project.eu/).
-The members of this project (OpenIPSL) at SmarTS Lab where key developers of the iPSL until March 31, 2016, when the iTesla project was completed.
-As iPSL is part of the [iTesla Tool](https://github.com/itesla/ipst), and thus, it is subject to the needs of the consortium that develops the iTesla Tool.
-We thus decided to create the OpenIPSL fork in order to develop the library in the direction that is most suitable for researchers and teachers/professors.
+The members of this project (OpenIPSL) at SmarTS Lab (now [ALSETLab](https://github.com/ALSETLab)) where key developers of the iPSL until March 31, 2016, when the iTesla project was completed.
+Prof. [Luigi Vanfretti's](https://github.com/lvanfretti) lead the development of a large ammount of the models of the library (particularly those that replicate results from PSAT and PSS/E). iPSL is part of the [iTesla Tool](https://github.com/itesla/ipst), and thus, it is subject to the needs of the consortium that develops the iTesla Tool.
+Therefore, the SmarTS Lab / ALSETLab team decided to create the OpenIPSL fork in order to develop the library in a direction that is more suitable for researchers and teachers/professors, and in a transparent, open source software approach.

 As such, the purpose of OpenIPSL are to be used as a research library (therefore frequent release times may be available), with maximum compatibility with OpenModelica (to provide a free/libre and cost-free alternative for power system dynamic simulation), to provide as many as possible typical "test networks" for use in research and teaching, and to be developed in such way that the library can efficiently be used for power system simulation within Modelica-based workflows (i.e. helping to give reference power system models for development and testing of Modelica back-end compilers) when faced with power system simulation challenges.